alertmanager/alert_manager/README.md

 ## Roadmap
 - Custom incident handlers to extend the alert manager’s functionality
-- Incident enrichment with search data
-- Moving from ES urgency calculation to ITIL naming convention

 ## Known Issues
 - Default e-mail templates are not saved correctly in the KV store